Eye Exams For the Whole Family

 How Often Do You Need to See the Optometrist, Based on Age?

 The AOA recommends an annual eye exam for any patient who wears eyeglasses or contacts.
 If you don’t normally need vision correction, you still need an eye exam every year.
-Doctors often recommend more frequent eye examinations for people with diabetes, high blood pressure and other disorders, because many diseases can have an impact on vision and eye health.
+Doctors often recommend more frequent eye exams for people with diabetes, high blood pressure, and other conditions that can affect vision.

 Eye Exams for Children

-Some experts estimate that approximately 5% to 10% of pre-schoolers and 25% of school-aged children have vision problems.
-According to the American Optometric Association (AOA), all children should have their eyes examined at 6 months of age, at age 3 and again at the start of school.
-Children without vision problems or risk factors for eye or vision problems should then continue to have their eyes examined at every year throughout school.
+An estimated 5% to 10% of preschoolers and 25% of school-aged children have vision problems.
+According to the American Optometric Association (AOA), all children should have their eyes examined at 6 months of age, at age 3, and again at the start of school.
+Children without vision problems or risk factors should continue to have annual eye exams throughout school.

 Children with existing vision problems or risk factors should have their eyes examined more frequently.
 Common risk factors for vision problems include: